Jam-Session-314/Jam-Session-314.github.io/index.md

 Current screenshots of our progress so far:

+We started on creating the home / landing page where users are directed once they are logged in.
 <img width="600px" class="rounded float-start pe-4" src="../img/M1LandingPage.png">

+Created a page dedicated to logging in.
 <img width="600px" class="rounded float-start pe-4" src="../img/M1LogIn.png">

+Page to view your own profile information.
 <img width="600px" class="rounded float-start pe-4" src="../img/M1Profile.png">

+Page that shows the current jam session that is happening in real time.
 <img width="600px" class="rounded float-start pe-4" src="../img/M1Sessions.png">